AUDOUIN, Édouard-M

 ARENDT, Carl

 ARENDT, Carl.
 Berlin 1.12.1838 — Berlin 29./30.1.1902.
 German Sinologist, a Student of Bopp.
 Son of a schoolteacher, himself educated at Joachimsthalsche Gymnasium in Berlin.
-Studies of linguistics at Berlin under Bopp and Steinthal, started early to write on IE questions.
-On Bopp’s advice he went to China in 1865, first…
+From 1858 studies of linguistics at Berlin under Bopp and Steinthal, started early to write on IE questions.
+On Bopp’s advice he went to China in…

 Continue reading